“If you lose that, we're screwed.”

-You're travelling to another country with your boyfriend.
+You're traveling to another country with your boyfriend.
 When you got to the airport, he wasn't able to find his passport.
 You both got worried, but after searching for a few minutes he found it.
 You're worried that he'll lose it again, so you off this warning.

 If you lose that, we're screwed.